commatalk/commapluscoin/doc/gitian-building.md

 In this section we will be setting up the Debian installation for Gitian building.

-First we need to log in as `root` to set up dependencies and make sure that our user can use the sudo commapluscoinnd.
+First we need to log in as `root` to set up dependencies and make sure that our user can use the sudo command.
 Type/paste the following in the terminal:

 ```bash
 apt-get install make git ruby sudo apt-cacher-ng qemu-utils debootstrap lxc python-cheetah parted kpartx bridge-utils